-Jin Auh is a literary agent at The Wylie Agency, which was founded over 39 years ago and operates out of offices in New York and London.
-A full author list is available on www.wylieagency.com.
+Jin Auh is a literary agent at The Wylie Agency, which has offices in New York and London.
 She serves on the Board of the Asian American Writers’ Workshop.
 She was born in Seoul and lives in New York.

 Sarah Burnes (The Gernert Company)

-Sarah Burnes became an agent in 2001, after stints in the editorial departments of Houghton Mifflin, the Knopf group, and Little, Brown.
-Joining The Gernert Company in 2005, she now represents adult fiction writers (Sewanee’s Alice McDermott and Tony Earley among them); children’s fiction writers (New York Times bestsellers Pseudonymous Bosch and Margaret Stohl); and journalists and critics (The Idea Factory’s Jon Gertner and Freeman's editor John Freeman).
+Sarah Burnes became a literary agent in 2001 after stints in the editorial departments of Houghton Mifflin, the Knopf group, and Little, Brown.
+Joining The Gernert Company in 2005, she now represents adult fiction writers (Sewanee’s Alice McDermott and Tony Earley among them); children’s fiction writers (New York Times bestsellers Pseudonymous Bosch and Margaret Stohl); and journalists and critics (The Ice At the End of the World’s Jon Gertner and Freeman's editor John Freeman).
 Her writers have either won or been shortlisted for the National Book Award, the Pulitzer Prize, the Story Prize, the Los Angeles Times First Book Prize, the Whiting Writer’s Award, and the Barnes & Noble Discover Award, and they have received grants and fellowships from the Guggenheim Foundation, the Lannan Foundation, the Cullman Center at the New York Public Library, and the National Endowment for the Arts, among others.
-Sarah sits on the board of the non-profit progressive publisher The New Press and the Digital Public Library of America.
+Sarah sits on the board of the non-profit progressive publisher The New Press.
 She lives with her husband and three children in Brooklyn, NY.

 Emily Forland (Brandt & Hochman Literary Agents)